 Adams was on the committee which drafted the American Declaration of Independence and was influential in its preparation.

-John Adams Was a Pompous Man; Nicknamed "His Rotundity"
+John Adams Was a Pompous Man and Nicknamed "His Rotundity"

 The "Silly and Wicked Game" of Politics

 It was for these reasons that Adams was elected President, despite never actively campaigning at all for the office.
 In fact, following his party's nomination, Adams retired to his Massachusetts farm, claiming he wanted nothing to do with the "silly and wicked game" of electioneering.
-He was elected by a slim electoral margin of 71 votes to 68 over Thomas Jefferson, who became his Vice President.
+By a slim electoral margin of 71 votes to 68 over Thomas Jefferson, who became his Vice President, Adams was elected and became the second president of the United States.

 John Adams - Summary of Important Facts